RigNet: Repetitive Image Guided Network for Depth Completion: Experiments

-\textbf{(ii) Repetitive Guidance.} When the recursion number $k$ of EG increases, the errors of (d) and (e) are 6.3$mm$ and 11.2$mm$ significantly lower than that of (c) respectively.
-Meanwhile, as illustrated in Fig.~\ref{Fig.6}, since our repetition in depth (e) can continuously model high-frequency components, the intermediate depth feature possesses more detailed boundaries and the corresponding image guidance branch consistently has a high response nearby the regions.
+\textbf{(ii) Repetitive guidance.} When the recursion number $k$ of EG increases, the errors of (c) and (d) are 6.3$mm$ and 11.2$mm$ significantly lower than that of (b) respectively.
+Meanwhile, as illustrated in Fig.~\ref{Fig.6}, since our repetition in depth (d) can continuously model high-frequency components, the intermediate depth feature possesses more detailed boundaries and the corresponding image guidance branch consistently has a high response nearby the regions.
 These facts forcefully demonstrate the effectiveness of our repetitive guidance design.
-Note that, GuideNet and our RigNet both have four fusion stages, thus the number of EG will rise to $4k$ when replacing G$_1$ with RG-EG$_k$.
-For example, when conducting RG-EG$_2$, (d)'s GPU memory consumption is almost equal to that of (a) as the number of EG is 8.
-Such numerical result is consistent with Eq.~\ref{e5} and the instance below it.

-\textbf{(iii) Adaptive Fusion.} Based on (e) that directly outputs the feature of RG-EG$_3$, we choose to utilize all features of RG-EG$_k$ ($k=1,2,3$) to produce better depth representations. (f), (g), and (h) refer to addition, concatenation, and our AF strategies, respectively.
-Specifically in (g), we conduct a $3 \times 3$ convolution to control the channel to be the same as RG-EG$_3$'s after concatenation.
-As we can see in Table~\ref{t4}, all of the three strategies improve the performance of the model with a little bit GPU memory sacrifice (about 0-0.06GB), which demonstrates that aggregating multi-step features in repetitive procedure is effective.
-Furthermore, our AF mechanism obtains the best result among the three strategies, outperforming (e) 5.3$mm$.
-The aforementioned facts prove that our AF design benefits the system better than those simple fusion strategies.
-Detailed difference of intermediate features produced by our repetitive design can be found in Figs.~\ref{Fig.2},~\ref{Fig.6} and the supplementary material.
+\textbf{(iii) Adaptive fusion.} Based on (d) that directly outputs the feature of RG-EG$_3$, we choose to utilize all features of RG-EG$_k$ ($k=1,2,3$) to produce better depth representations. (e), (f), and (g) refer to addition, concatenation, and our AF strategies, respectively.
+Specifically in (f), we conduct a $3 \times 3$ convolution to control the channel to be the same as RG-EG$_3$'s after concatenation.
+As we can see from the `AF' column of Table~\ref{t_RG}, all of the three strategies improve the performance of the model with a little bit GPU memory sacrifice (about 0-0.06GB), which demonstrates that aggregating multi-step features in repetitive procedure is effective.
+Furthermore, our AF mechanism obtains the best result among them, outperforming (d) 5.3$mm$.
+These facts prove that our AF design benefits the system better than simple fusion strategies.
+Detailed difference of intermediate features produced by our repetitive design is shown in Figs.~\ref{Fig.2} and~\ref{Fig.6}.